 The Methodology and Quantitative Social Sciences department provides expertise on state-of-the-art methodologies that lead to insights about our society and inform decision-making.
-Quantitative social scientists and data scientists provide expertise in methods to advance social science research in areas such as data collection, program evaluation and implementation, and technical assistance.
-Examples include causal inference methods applied to data from randomized experiments or gathered from observational sources, natural language processing, network methods, and spatial modeling.
-Research methodologists provide expertise in using existing and emerging data sources of importance for NORC projects; harnessing novel data sources and technologies to improve data gathering; assessing and improving data quality; understanding the cognitive processes informing the user experience for survey respondents; designing instruments for multiple modes; and developing and testing novel techniques to enhance recruitment and retention of study participants.
+Quantitative social scientists and data scientists provide expertise in methods to advance social science research in areas such as data gathering, evaluation, and implementation.
+Examples include causal inference methods applied to data obtained from randomized experiments or gathered from observational sources; assessing measurement properties (e.g., psychometrics) of new measures; machine learning/natural language processing; network methods; and analysis of clustered data (e.g., multilevel data, spatial modeling, etc.).
+Research methodologists provide expertise on how to use existing and emerging data sources of importance for NORC projects; harnessing novel data sources and technologies to improve data gathering; assessing and improving data quality; understanding the cognitive processes informing the user experience for survey respondents; designing instruments for multiple modes; and developing and testing novel techniques to enhance recruitment and retention of study participants.
 The Department collaborates with all NORC subject matter departments and works closely with the Statistics and Data Science Department on areas of synergy and intersection.

 - Providing technical advice on social science methodological issues to Project Directors and Task Leaders

 - Under the direction of senior staff, assuming responsibility for day-to-day project activities, including: project executing activities, preparing or reviewing deliverables, monitoring task budget and schedule, resolving technical and management problems, and communicating with the client and subcontractor(s)

 - Serving as an internal consultant on methodology issues, as requested by the Project Director or Task Leader